Trainman42069/Robbie-portfolio/Resume.md

-# Robbie Resume
+# Robbie-portfolio

-Went to sechool 7 yers now
+## Enrolment
+- Mcintosh High School
+- spent 14 years in shool

+## Employment
-If school was considered a job
+- If school is considored a job

-Good with my hands,model trains and play vido games
+## Hobbies
+- Being the absulote worst in Mister Murrey's class
+- Railfaning
+- Model traines